enviconnect/public-inductionzone-policies/README.md

 This policy applies to people using our digital infrastructure, including:

 - slack channel (inductionzone.slack.com)
-- messaging or contact by email, through LinkedIn, or other third-party messaging services
+- messaging or contact by email, through LinkedIn, or other third-party messaging services.

 ## How we use your data